International Adoption Solicitors in London

 At OTS Solicitors, our family law team possess a wealth of experience advising and representing on inter-country adoption matters.
 We provide caring, practical advice in a friendly, sensitive manner.
 Our primary aim is to consider the best interests of the child and assist you to bring them to the UK.
 OTS Solicitors also specialises in Immigration law.
 Our Immigration and family law collaborate extensively to ensure clients who are considering international adoption are supported through every stage of the process.

-Jordana Adam heads our family lawyers in London.
-Jordana has over five years’ experience in family law and litigation and is a member of Resolution, an organisation whose members follow a Code of Practice that promotes a non-confrontational approach to family problems.
+Behzad heads our family lawyers in London.
+Behzad has many years’ experience in family law and litigation and is a member of Resolution, an organisation whose members follow a Code of Practice that promotes a non-confrontational approach to family problems.
 Members encourage solutions that consider the needs of the whole family.
 The group also lobbies for changes in family law to ensure it is meeting the needs of the community.

 What are the residency criteria if I wish to adopt a child from overseas?